Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Main Results

 As illustrated in Figure \ref{fig:distill_no_GT} for case (\emph{a}), the regularization imposed by self-distillation initially improves the quality of the solution, but eventually overregularize and the solutions underfit the data, and will eventually converge to the zero-solution.
-However, as shown in Figure \ref{fig:distill_GT}, using $\alpha > 0$, and more specifically $\alpha = 0.35$, reduce the imposed regularization and increases the stability of the distillation procedure; i.e. the solutions differ much less between each distillation step.
-This allows for a more dense exploration of solutions during iterated distillation steps, where increasing $\alpha$ reduces the difference between solutions from two consecutive steps, but also reduces the space of possible solutions as the limit, $f(\cdot, \hat{\bbeta}^{(\infty)})$, approaches the initial solution $f(\cdot, \hat{\bbeta}^{(1)})$.
-Finally, as expected by Theorem \ref{thm:kernel_limit}, we experience a fast convergence to the limit; usually less than 10 iterations are sufficient to converge.
+Using $\alpha > 0$ (see Figure \ref{fig:distill_GT}), and more specifically $\alpha = 0.25$, reduce the imposed regularization and increases the stability of the distillation procedure; i.e. the solutions differ much less between each distillation step.
+This allows for a more dense exploration of solutions during iterated distillation steps, where increasing $\alpha$ reduces the difference between solutions from two consecutive steps, but also reduces the space of possible solutions as the limit, $f(\cdot, \hat{\bbeta}^{(\infty)})$, approaches the initial solution $f(\cdot, \hat{\bbeta}^{(1)})$ quickly.\footnote{As expected by Theorem \ref{thm:kernel_limit}, we experience a fast convergence to the limit; usually less than 10 iterations are sufficient to converge}.
+However, choosing the step-wise optimal $\alpha^{\star(\tau)}$ yields minuscule changes to the solution for $\tau > 2$, and a single step of distillation is effectively enough.
+Furthermore, for $\tau \geq 3$, all $\alpha^{\star(\tau)}$ are approximately equal, and the distillation procedure has reached an equilibrium.\footnote{If we clip $\alpha^{\star(\tau)}$ to be in $[0,1]$, the $\alpha^{\star(\tau)}$ converges at $\tau = 4$ rather than $\tau = 3$.}

 As expected from Lemma \ref{lem:recurrent_B} and Theorem \ref{thm:B_sparsification}, Figure \ref{fig:illustrative_B} verifies that both in case (\emph{a}) and (\emph{b}), the diagonal of $\bB^{(\tau)}$ is decreasing in $\tau$ and the diagonal coordinates corresponding to smaller eigenvalues shrink faster than those corresponding to larger eigenvalues.
-Without loss of generality we can assume $d_1 < d_2 < \dots < d_n$, and for $k = 1, \dots n-1$ and any $\tau \geq 1$ define $R^{(\tau)}_k \eqdef \frac{[\bB^{(\tau)}]_{k+1, k+1}}{[\bB^{(\tau)}]_{k, k}}$.
+Without loss of generality we can assume $d_1 < d_2 < \dots < d_n$, and for $k = 1, \dots n-1$ and any $\tau \geq 1$ define $R^{(\tau)}_k \eqdef \smash{ \frac{[\bB^{(\tau)}]_{k+1, k+1}}{[\bB^{(\tau)}]_{k, k}}}$.
 We expect $R^{(\tau)}_k$ to be strictly increasing in $\tau$ for all $k$ in case (\emph{a}), but for case (\emph{b}) we can make no such guarantee.
 Both of these properties are verified in Figure \ref{fig:illustrative_Rk}.

 Finally, we observe that in case (\emph{a}), the values of $\bB^{(\tau)}$ shrink much faster than in case (\emph{b}), and eventually collapse to all zeros, whereas the latter is nearly converged after six iterations.
 Furthermore, case (\emph{a}) appear to obtain a more sparsified solution, as the smallest coordinates effectively diminishes, which is not true for case (\emph{b}).
 Furthermore, when directly comparing solutions from both cases with similar quality of fit, the solutions obtained with $\alpha = 0$ usually has smaller coordinates in $\bB^{(\tau)}$ than those obtained with larger values of $\alpha$.